jitendrajat10099/Competitive-Programming--Solution/README.md

 * give **problem link** or **problem** and write code

 if any section not found you can create it
     - like spoj is missing now

+- If you found error in any problem you can commit them ..